15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 In addition to posting content, also engage with your users.
 Conversations build trust.
 Trust turns into revenue.

-While most of eCommerce companies have a Facebook or an Instagram profiles, a lot of them tend to ignore niche networks.
+While most of eCommerce and App companies have a Facebook or an Instagram profiles, a lot of them tend to ignore niche networks.

 Niche networks may have fewer daily active users, but the users they have are more engaged.
 Therefore, they have a higher potential of buying your product.